animal-tree/Writing-stuff/Stuff14-Observation.md

 From here we have percept, as $\mathrm{I}$, observation, observes itself.

 Why Qualia?
-Because there is no mathematical or causal constraint to constrain against it: $\mathrm{I}_0$ is the Identify function just as much as $\mathrm{I}_1$.
+Because there is no mathematical or causal constraint to constrain against it: $\mathrm{I}_0$ is the Identity function just as much as $\mathrm{I}_1$.
 They are consistent within and without themselves.

 ---